-When Web server is Apache, you will specify prikey.pem and cert.pem in the confituration file as follows.
+When Web server is Apache, you will specify prikey.pem and cert.pem in the configuration file as follows.

+'''

+SSLCertificateFile "/path/to/svcert.pem"

-SSLCertificateFile "/path/to/svcert.pem" SSLCertificateKeyFile "/path/to/svkey.pem"
+SSLCertificateKeyFile "/path/to/svkey.pem"

+'''

 5.4.3.2.
-Install Root Certificate of Private Certificate Authority to Android OS's Certification Store (Android 4.0 and later)
+Install Root Certificate of Private Certificate Authority to Android OS's Certification Store

 In the sample code of "5.4.1.3 Communicating via HTTPS with private certificate," the method to establish HTTPS sessions to a Web server from one application using a private certificate by installing the root certificate into the application is introduced.
 In this section, the method to establish HTTPS sessions to Web servers from all applications using private certificates by installing the root certificate into Android OS is to be introduced.
 Note that all you install should be certificates issued by trusted certificate authorities including your own certificate authorities.
-This step can be applied to just devices with Android 4.0 or later.